 Special Hiking Events

-Tennessee State Parks will host five ranger-lead hikes in all 56 parks throughout the year.
-The parks will offer a variety of educational activities and programming to complement each park’s hike.
+Tennessee State Parks host five annual ranger-lead hikes throughout the year.
+A variety of educational activities and interpretive programs complement each park’s hike.

 The trails found in Tennessee State Parks range from an easy walk on a paved trail to strenuous outings that can last several days and nights.

 Easy trails are generally short in length, 1-2 miles and are relatively flat (1-3% slope).

 Moderate trails have gentle slopes (3-5%) and can be 2-5 miles in length, generally with soil as the surface.